babasaraki/slavevoyagedata/docs/01-tutorial.md

 So far all the plots we have made have represented a maximum of two variables, however, often you will want to represent three or more variables (be they continuous or discrete) and there are two main ways that you can do this.
 The first way is to display data from all variables on the same plot broken down by groups.

-We can make another scatterplot, this time looking at how many slaves died in each year.
+First let's make another standard scatterplot, this time looking at how many slaves died in each year.

 ```r